One Hour a Week Can Change Everything

 How to Get Started

-1. Learn: Attend a Mentor & Volunteer Orientation to explore ways to get involved.
+Learn → Attend a Charting Careers (CC) Mentor & Volunteer Welcome & Orientation Session to explore ways to get involved.

-2. Apply: Fill out our mentor application form.
+Apply → Fill out our CC mentor application form.

-3. Interview: Meet with our Mentor & Volunteer Coordinator to learn more about your interests and experience.
+Meet → Have an interview with our Mentor & Volunteer Coordinator to share your interests and experience.

-5. Train:Attend a required mentor training session and sign your Mentor Agreement.
+Train → Join our required Foundations of Mentoring session and sign your Mentor Agreement.

-6. Match: Be introduced to your mentee at your first match meeting—and begin your mentoring journey!
+Match → Be introduced to your mentee at your first match meeting — and begin your mentoring journey!

 Charting Careers prohibits discrimination in its programs, and in employment, on the basis of actual or perceived race, color, religion, national origin, sex, age, marital status, sexual orientation, genetic information, gender identity, or disability.